Alcas1/ShounenStop/content/weiss/s-hhz9x-oql-s.md

 pricings:
   - quantity: 1
     price: 140
-description: Single card in stock
+description: Single card in stock (Please do not check out with more than 1 in cart)
 weight: 0
 preorder: ""
 release: ""